Hurwitz integrality of the power series expansion of the sigma function for a telescopic curve: Introduction

 \section{Introduction}

 The Weierstrass's elliptic sigma function plays important roles in the theory of the Weierstrass's elliptic function.
-F.~Klein \cite{Kl1,Kl2} generalized the Weierstrass's elliptic sigma function to the multivariate sigma function associated with the hyperelliptic curves.
-V. M. Buchstaber, V. Z. Enolski, and D. V. Leykin developed the theory of the Klein's hyperelliptic sigma function and generalized it to the more general plane algebraic curves called $(n,s)$ curves (e.g. \cite{BEL-97-1, BEL-97-2, BEL-99-R, BEL-2000, BEL-2012, BEL-2018, BL-2005, BEL-99-2, EEL}).
+F.~Klein \cite{Kl1,Kl2} generalized the Weierstrass's elliptic sigma function to the multivariate sigma functions associated with hyperelliptic curves.
+V. M. Buchstaber, V. Z. Enolski, and D. V. Leykin improved the theory of the Klein's hyperelliptic sigma functions and generalized it to more general plane algebraic curves called $(n,s)$ curves (e.g., \cite{BEL-97-1, BEL-97-2, BEL-99-R, BEL-2000, BEL-2012, BEL-2018, BL-2005, BEL-99-2, EEL}).
 The sigma function is obtained by modifying the Riemann's theta function so as to be modular invariant, i.e., it does not depend on the choice of a canonical homology basis.
-Further the sigma function has some remarkable algebraic properties that it is directly related with the defining equations of an algebraic curve.
+Further, the sigma function has some remarkable algebraic properties that it is directly related with the defining equations of an algebraic curve.
 Namely, the coefficients of the power series expansion of the sigma function around the origin become polynomials of the coefficients of the defining equations of the algebraic curve.
 This property is important in the study of differential structure of Abelian functions (cf. \cite{CN, N-2011}).
-Further, from this property of the sigma function, the sigma function has a limit when the coefficients of the defining equations of a curve are specialized in any way, which is important in the study of integrable systems (cf. \cite{BEN2020, N-2018}).
-It is the central problem to determine the coefficients of the power series expansion of the sigma function.
-This problem is studied in many papers (e.g. \cite{Baker2, Bolza0, Bolza, BL-2005, O5, EO2019, N1, N-2010-2, O-2018}).
+Further, from this property of the sigma function, the sigma function has a limit when the coefficients of the defining equations of the curve are specialized in any way, which is important in the study of integrable systems (cf. \cite{BEN2020, N-2018}).
+It is one of the central problems to determine the coefficients of the power series expansion of the sigma function.
+This problem is studied in many papers (e.g., \cite{Baker2, Bolza0, Bolza, BL-2005, O5, EO2019, N1, N-2010-2, O-2018}).